 Reading comprehension is developed through readers' abstraction and creation of the meaning of text for the purpose of either literary familiarity or acquiring and using information in various kinds of activities.
 English Language Learners (ELLs) benefit from participating in the same curriculum based instruction that mainstream students do.
 Different tools and assessments that can help ELLs reach this goal are introduced and explained with detailed examples such as background knowledge, running records, think alouds, story retelling, T-charts, and other visual tools such as highlighting, sticky notes, illustration, and diagrams.
-Furthermore, horizontal curriculum planning is vital to further enhance the instructional approach and assessments that ELLs require to increase their ability to comprehend text.
+Furthermore, horizontal curriculum planning is vital to further enhance the instructional approach and assessments that ELLs require to increase their ability to comprehend text, problem solve, and apply critical thinking skills.

-In preparation for the new assessments and standards participants will collaborate on ways to incorporate and implement text-based reading and writing to support ELL students.
+In preparation for the new assessments and standards participants will collaborate on ways to incorporate and implement text-based reading and writing, as well as math strategies to support the ELL population.